 If you have a legal dispute with someone else, whether a family dispute, or involving a contract or consumer issue, litigation is best avoided if possible.
 Going to court can be prohibitively expensive, extremely stressful, and take a long time.
 Alternatives to going to court are negotiating a settlement – and alternative dispute resolution such as mediation.

 What is mediation?

-Each party will present their case to the mediator in limited time.
-The other party must not interrupt during this time and must hear the opponent.
+Each party will present their case to the mediator without interruption by the other party.
 The mediator may allow questions after each party’s presentation.
-There will be break out sessions where each party will move to another room to discuss the issues in private.
-The parties will then try to reach settlement.
-Each party will make their own proposal for settlement.
-Mediator will try to narrow down the issues to smoothen the negotiation between the parties.
-It is not common but in some cases the mediator may prepare non-binding recommendations to consider for the parties.
+There will be breakout sessions where each party will move to another room to discuss the issues in private in light of the proceedings so far.
+The parties will then try to reach settlement, and each party may make its own proposal for settlement.
+The mediator may try to narrow down the issues to facilitate the negotiation between the parties.
+In some cases, the mediator may prepare non-binding recommendations to consider for the parties.

 If a full resolution is reached, a settlement agreement will be drawn up.
-Generally this is done by a lawyer but can be done by a mediator too.
-If the settlement was only partial, a settlement agreement will be drawn up only in relation to those resolved and settled matters.
+Generally, this is drafted by a lawyer but can be done by a mediator.
+If the settlement was only partial, a settlement agreement will be drawn up, but only in relation to those resolved and settled matters.